eclipse-ee4j/glassfish.docker/README.md

 and contained Oracle GlassFish distributions version 4.0 and 4.1.
 However later the official image was abandoned and marked as deprecated.

-Since 2023 the official support is provided by the company OmniFish, which is highly active in the Eclipse GlassFish project and also Jakarta EE.
+Since 2023 the commercial support is provided by the company OmniFish, which is highly active in the Eclipse GlassFish project and also Jakarta EE.
 In fact the individual developers of the company supported the Eclipse GlassFish long before they created the OmniFish company.